 It is hard to say how being with a disabled person has impacted my life.
-For one thing, Mini was already disabled when I met her.
+For one thing, Dax was already disabled when I met them.
 I can only imagine how hard it must be to plan a life with someone, only to have everything change in such a dramatic way.
 For us, the wheelchair has always been a factor, which has shaped the places we go to and the things we do.
 We often go for a pint in The Griffin because it is accessible, but also because I like a pub with some history behind it.
-Had Mini not been disabled, we might have ended up making The Three Legs our regular watering hole.
+Had Dax not been disabled, we might have ended up making The Three Legs our regular watering hole.
 Given that they are both decent pubs, which one we go to is somewhat arbitrary.
-There are a few things that being with Mini stops me from doing; camping and hiking come to mind.
+There are a few things that being with Dax stops me from doing; camping and hiking come to mind.
 Any relationship requires compromises, and a relationship with a disabled person is no different in that regard.

 There are ways my life is negatively affected, of course, and this would not be an honest account without mentioning them.
 When you love someone, you feel a primal drive to keep them safe from pain and suffering.
 It is hard to put into words just how powerless seeing Dax at their worst makes me feel.
 There is also the practical fact that everything requires advanced planning, which makes spontaneity impossible.
 When Tidal Championship Wrestling changed venue recently, we could not just turn up at the next show like everyone else.
 I scouted out the accessibility of the venue itself, plotted a route there that took curb drops into account and, when we got there, had to hunt down the proprietor so he could let us in the back door.
 Finally, there is the nagging fear that Dax might have found someone better than me were it not for their disability.
 I realise that is my depression getting the better of me, but the fact that they would have had more dating opportunities, were they not disabled, means it persists.